gabibranche/capstone/blog/10.27/readme.md

 The next steps would be work on the body mapping and continue developping the tree.
 I would also like to start working on another character, perhaps the douens.

+## Reflection

+I am really excited to see my capstone unfold.
+My Crit went really well and I got good solid feedbacl from my peers.
+Hearing them retail my project gave me a better sense of how the piece is being recieved.
+I realise there are many elements and I hope to make it all come together smoothly.
+However I cannot continue without acknowledging that I may have to narrow down.

+As of right now I have elements of each scene that I can clearly envision but I don't have the all the elements of any one scene in particular.
+With each prototype and each step I make, I am more acutely aware of how large scale the project could be and have to conciously make an effort to bring it together and have it not spiral out of control.

+One of the things that my peers mentioned in the Crit that I will be taking into consideration is the 'why'.
+I am not fully sure what I am trying to portray in this project and I honestly don't know if I even need a larger higher purpose.
+But it is still definitely something to think about.

+Finally I want to end with a quote one of my peers said in my crit.
+My project allows them to "engage with a new culture in an intimate way"

+Perhaps this is my 'why' - creating a medium through which the culture I have grown up with can be shared in a unique and intimate way